• Skip to primary navigation

 This is a great cultural experience to have if you have enough time to visit while in Medellin, just be prepared to use your feet for walking uphill.

-You can not visit Medellin without exploring the city center or downtown area for yourself.
+You cannot visit Medellin without exploring the city centre or downtown area for yourself.
 Get off at Berrio Park Metro station.

-I recommend you do a day tour as it will give you a better insight, and you’d feel more at ease walking around with your camera gear.
+I recommend you do a day tours it will give you a better insight, and you’d feel more at ease walking around with your camera gear.

-Just like with the Pablo Escobar tour, this downtown area of the city is not usually recommended by locals, nor for the faint-hearted.
+Just like with the Pablo Escobar tour, this downtown area of the city is not usually recommended by locals, nor is it an area for the faint-hearted.

 The house of memory will give you insight into Colombia’s history.